Nir Oz: History

-Prior to the 1948 Palestine war, the land belonged to the Palestinian village of Ma'in Abu Sitta.
+Prior to the 1948 Palestine war and the 1948 Palestinian expulsion and flight, the land belonged to the Palestinian village of Ma'in Abu Sitta.
 Nir Oz was founded on 1 October 1955 as one of the first Nahal settlements.
 It was established as a military outpost to guard the area between Nirim and Nir Yitzhak from Palestinian incursions.
 The leftist Zionist Hashomer Hatzair took over Nir Oz in May 1957, with a founding group of 70 members which included Oded Lifshitz.
 Palestinians from Gaza worked on the kibbutz and constructed many of the buildings later damaged in the October 7 attacks.

 After the Israeli disengagement from the Gaza Strip, Nir Oz again became a "border settlement" and frequently received rocket and sniper fire from Gaza.
 In 2008 the Israel Defense Forces (IDF) asked the kibbutz to harvest its potatoes at night to lower the risk of attack.
 On 5 June 2008 a mortar bomb fired from the Gaza Strip hit the Nirlat paint factory on the kibbutz, killing an employee and wounding four others.
 Hamas claimed responsibility for the attack.
 In 2013, a tunnel from Gaza was found near Nir Oz.
 James Fergusson reported in a 2023 book that the village had a number of "self-contained bomb shelters, each weighing 67 tons".

 In 2021, the kibbutz voted to privatize.
 Residents were mostly liberal and did not vote for parties associated with Benjamin Netanyahu's coalition.
 Prior to the Gaza war, some residents volunteered to transport Palestinians from Gaza to receive medical care in Israel.